3.15. Provisions and Contingencies

 These plans typically expose the Company to actuarial risks such as: Investment Risk, Interest Risk, Longevity Risk and Salary Risk.

 Investment Risk: The present value of the defined benefit plan liability is calculated using a discount rate which is determined by reference to market yields at the end of the reporting period on government bonds.
+If the actual return on plan asset is below this rate, it will create a plan deficit.
+However, the risk is partially mitigated by investment in LIC managed fund.

-Interest Risk: A decrease in the government bond interest rate will increase the plan liability.
 Longevity Risk: The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
 An increase in the life expectancy of the plan participants will increase the plan's liability.

 Salary Risk: The present value of the defined plan liability is calculated by reference to the future salaries of plan participants.
 As such, an increase in the salary of the plan participants will increase the plan’s liability.